eamsdev/MiniBlog/src/assets/posts/4_20230312_Event_Sourcing.md

 }
 ```

-The `RaiseEvent` method does multiple thing:
+The `RaiseEvent` method does multiple things:

 1. Adds the event to queue, so that it can be persisted afterwards
-2. Call the `ApplyEvent`, which via reflection calls the corresponding event handling method defined on the aggregate.
-This mutates the state of the aggregate in memory so subsequent commands in the same scope are handled by the most up-to-date aggregate (scope-wise).
+2. Calls the `ApplyEvent`, which via Reflection calls the corresponding event handling method defined on the aggregate.
+This mutates the state of the aggregate in memory, so subsequent commands in the same scope are handled by the most up-to-date aggregate (scope-wise).
-3. Increment the version of the aggregate.
+3. Increments the version of the aggregate.

 You can probably gather that for the complete implementation, the aggregate will need to implement both the `IHandleCommand`/`IHandleEvent` interfaces for the command and the corresponding event to be handled properly.